-Under this over-arching mission, TEMP seeks is to support Austin early music artists, establish Austin as an international center of early music, and bring the joy and beauty of world-class early music performance to our Austin audience.
+Under this over-arching mission, TEMP seeks to support Austin Early Music artists, establish Austin as an international center of Early Music, and bring the joy and beauty of world-class Early Music performance to our Austin audience.

-Each concert season, TEMP delivers thirteen performances of early music repertoire to the Austin community, featuring renowned vocalists and instrumentalists gathered from central Texas and around the world (see http://www.early-music.org/schedule.html for this season's concert schedule).
+Each concert season, TEMP delivers at least thirteen performances of Early Music repertoire to the Austin community, featuring renowned vocalists and instrumentalists gathered from central Texas and around the world (see http://www.early-music.org/2015-2016-season/ for this season's concert schedule).

 In 2014-2015, TEMP delivered five in-school BEMAS concerts to area schools (Texas School for the Blind and Visually Impaired and AISD's Bowie High School).
 The average attendance was approximately 70 students per performance, with 30% interested in attending future early music concerts outside of school hours.

 In 2016-17, TEMP has continued our educational outreach program with the help of the Susan Anderson Kerr Scholarship.

 "I knew nothing about early music before I went to my first TEMP concert.
 I assumed that there was piano there.
 Since I play the piano, all I know is classical music, the violins and the pianos.
 After 5 concerts, I come to know early music, its style and its instruments.
 I especially love how TEMP divides different concert into different regions-it just makes the whole program more exotic and more interesting to hear." -Coco Chu, Kerr Scholar, 2016

 Begun in 2013 as a scholarship to help specific students attend TEMP performances throughout the season, this scholarship has since evolved into a more far-reaching program where our Outreach Ensemble visits different schools in the Austin area, thus effecting a far larger group of young minds than before.

 This year, Texas Early Music Project has 1 major program geared to our schools: